workloads/packer-templates/README.md

 See the `packer/` (and `terraform/`) sub-directories for more information.

 > All workflows _can_ be executed manually, though this is not advisable.
 See the [Makefile](Makefile) for more information.

+### Build Options

+The following generic build options are available:

+#### `debug`

+Disables parallelization and enables debug mode.
+See [here](https://www.packer.io/docs/commands/build#debug) for more information.

+#### `enable-inspec`

+Enable the InSpec Provisioner and image validation against included baselines.
+See [here](https://www.packer.io/docs/provisioners/inspec) for more information.

+#### `except`

+Run all builds, provisioners and post-processors except those with the given comma-separated names.
+See [here](https://www.packer.io/docs/commands/build#except-foo-bar-baz) for more information.

+#### `force`

+Forces a builder to run when artifacts from a previous build prevent a build from running.
+See [here](https://www.packer.io/docs/commands/build#force) for more information.

+#### `machine-readable`

+Enable a fully machine-readable output setting, allowing you to use Packer in automated environments.
+See [here](https://www.packer.io/docs/commands#machine-readable-output) for more information.

+#### `only`

+Only run the builds with the given comma-separated names.
+See [here](https://www.packer.io/docs/commands/build#only-foo-bar-baz) for more information.

+#### `on-error`

+Selects what to do when the build fails during provisioning.
+See [here](https://www.packer.io/docs/commands/build#on-error-cleanup) for more information.

+#### `parallel-builds`

+Limit the number of builds to run in parallel.
+See [here](https://www.packer.io/docs/commands/build#parallel-builds-n) for more information.

+#### `timestamp-ui`

+Enable prefixing of each ui output with an RFC3339 timestamp.
+See [here](https://www.packer.io/docs/commands/build#timestamp-ui) for more information.

+#### `var-file`

+Set template variables from a file.
+See [here](https://www.packer.io/docs/commands/build#var-file) for more information.

+Additional Build Options may be available, depending on the target.

 ### Supported Providers